TheSoundDefense/LiveSplit.ResetChance/README.md

 To use this component, download the above DLL file and place it in the Components folder of your LiveSplit installation.
 This component will appear under the **Information** category.

+There are three options for displaying information:

+* Reset Chance - This option shows the percent chance of the run resetting on the current split.
+* Success Chance - This option shows the percent chance of completing the current split.
+* Runs Ended - This option shows the total number of runs that ended on the current split.

 There are three options for calculating the reset chances:

 * Base reset chance on all runs - This option will take your entire run history into account.